Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Thiago, for helping with finding some bugs in the v0.6.* versions.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.

 # Special Thanks

 To MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

-The modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter about modding the game.
+The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laughs about modding the game and other things.
 You rock, fellows.

 To game-icons.net, because without it the mod probably would not have proper temporary icons for its relics.